sonjageorgievska/current/proposals/visualization.md

 - Apply acquired knowledge to NLeSC projects
 - Outreach and education of best practices and skills for employees, project partners and other interested parties

 ## What GitHub repository will the SIG use?
 https://github.com/nlesc-sigs/visualization

 ## What Office group will the SIG use?
 visualization@esciencecenter.nl

 ## Plans for period until end of April 2020
-**Related Projects**
+**Project implementation**
 We aim to apply the acquired knowledge and skills in running and new projects of the members of this SIG and report on that through blogs or visualization (see output).
 A few examples of running projects where visualizations play a role are:

-- The RECEIPT project,  has started, will run for 4 years, and will provide ample opportunities for the application of knowledge in the fields this SIG supports.
+- The RECEIPT project: Will run for 4 years, and will provide ample opportunities for the application of knowledge in the fields this SIG supports.

-- eWaterCycle II, explorer, forecast, results(future) blablabla
+- eWaterCycle II: Makes extensive use of visualizations in the different phases of its runtime.
+Examples include the [explorer](https://explore.ewatercycle.org/), the [forecast](https://forecast.ewatercycle.org/) and analysis and visualization of results(future work).

 - TICCLAT

 - Algorithmic Geo Visualization (Thijs van Lankveld)

-**Related Events**
+**State of the Art**
-For all these events, it should be discussed if 'someone' in the SIG should go and report back in the form of an in-SIG presentation.
-A (short) written report should also be made available on the SIG GitHub page.
+We aim to enable members of this SIG to attend relevant events, to gather state-of-the-art knowledge and share it with the group.
+For these events, it should be discussed if 'someone' in the SIG should go and report back in the form of an in-SIG presentation.
+A (short) written report should also be made available on the SIG GitHub page or as a blog.
+Below is a collection of events we deem relevant.
 The amount of + behind each entry gives some insight in their relative importance, the amount of $ is an indication of the cost to attend, including travel costs.

 - October 11th 2019: Infographics conference in Hilversum, relevant talks on data visualization and data journalism. https://www.infographicscongres.eu/ ++ $